chengyeow/Project-3-Web-APIs-n-NLP/README.md

 * Only selftext column has missing data and it is filled with "" so there is no null data.
 Wording like [removed] and [deleted] was also noted and removed with "".
 Lastly, duplicate titles and selftext are also cleaned up.

 * For the model to study the words more efficiently, we combined the title and selftext into a single column called text.
 - Histograms of upvote ratio showed the peak at 1.0.
-However, we will keep the rest of the data as it reflects the other upvote ratio
+However, we will keep the rest of the data as it reflects the other upvote ratio.

 - Histogram of score showed the graph stewed to the right.
-However, we will keep in as it may have significant impact on the results
+However, we will keep in as it may have significant impact on the results.

 - Histogram of num comments showed the graph stewed to the right.
-However, we will keep in as it may have significant impact on the results
+However, we will keep in as it may have significant impact on the results.

 - Histogram for text length showed the graph stewed to the right.
 As this is important, we will examine the outliners and using IQR model to remove the outliners using “maximum”: Q3 + 1.5IQR and “minimum”: Q1 -1.5IQR.
 We also discovered an obvious outliners after 700 text_length.
 To keep the distribution proper, data more than 3 std deviation was also removed such as the outliner >700.

-* Lastly, a function is created to clean the text for the NLP modeling.
+A function is created to clean the text for the NLP modeling.
 The function includes:
 - make all lowercase
 - remove non-letters
 - remove HTML